gbenroscience/layit/README.md

 # layit
-Its an android xml style layout library for web interfaces!
+Its an android xml style layout library for web interfaces